AndrewBurgess19/little-golem-doc/content/en/Tournaments/_index.md

 * Ladder
 * User tournaments

-There exists Waitting Room and is possible to invite to play some player.
+There exists waiting Room and is possible to invite to play some player.

 [Time control](http://localhost:1313/time/) is used in all tournaments.